 Hate the waste that al fresco dining brings?
 Avoid it with these 15 effortless food waste hacks.

-This article was originally published in May 2017 and has been updated.
+This article was originally published in May 2017 and has since been updated.